What is emergency contraception?

 Are there any side-effects with taking Emergency Contraception (EC)?

-If your partner throws up within 3 hours after taking any oral EC, she should call her health care provider as she will likely need to take another dose along with something to prevent vomiting.
+If an individual throws up within 3 hours after taking any oral EC, they should call their health care provider (HCP) as they will likely need to take another dose along with another medicine to prevent vomiting.

-How can my partner get emergency contraception?
+How can I (or my partner) get emergency contraception?

-No. Emergency contraception is not meant to be a regular method of birth control.
+Emergency contraception is not meant to be a regular method of birth control.
 It is meant to be a one-time emergency treatment.
 Emergency contraception can be used when a condom breaks, when a diaphragm or cervical cap gets moved, or any time when there is unprotected vaginal-penile sex.

 Key Points to Remember about Emergency Contraception (EC):

 - Emergency contraception is a safe treatment to help prevent pregnancy in people who have had unprotected vaginal-penile sex.

 - EC is available as a pill or as an copper IUD.